-At the grand opening of Aqua Studio on Monday, seven swimsuit-clad women slipped into a pool full of spin bikes and tried not to splash.
+At the grand opening of Aqua Studio on Monday, seven swimsuit-clad women slipped into a pool full of bikes and tried not to splash.

 But before we could fall into a spa-induced coma, our instructor Joe cranked up the tunes (and his waterproof mic pack), and helped us acclimate to our new surroundings.
 With our shoulders, heads, and hair well above water, we adjusted the seat and handlebars, along with the bike’s resistance (there are three pre-set levels to choose from).
 Next, we slid our feet, protected by sleek rubber shoes (completely reminiscent of Jellies) into the cage-style bike pedals.
 So far, so good.